jltsiren/bwt-merge/README.md

 * [ropebwt](https://github.com/lh3/ropebwt): (extend, static) or (insert by extending, dynamic)
 * [ropebwt2](https://github.com/lh3/ropebwt2): (insert by extending, dynamic)

-As this tool will merge existing BWTs, it will be (insert, static).
+As this tool merges existing BWTs, it is (insert, static).

 There are also other algorithms for building the BWT for large read collections They are based on partitioning the suffixes, sorting each of the partitions separately, and building the BWT directly.